Allied Health Services

 The clinic provides a comprehensive, caring atmosphere that encourages students to maintain a healthy lifestyle and helps them succeed in their vocational training.
 The clinic maintains a medical file on all students.
 The following services, and more, are offered: treatment for acute/chronic conditions, emergency and non-emergency situations, first aid, medication administration and monitoring, individual health teaching, outside referrals and scheduling of diagnostic testing.
 Registered nurses staff the clinic from 7 a.m. to 11 p.m.

-Physical Therapy provides individualized treatment programs for students with physical or limitations affecting their vocational objectives.
+Physical Therapy provides individualized treatment programs for students with physical disabilities or limitations affecting their vocational objectives.
 Work hardening therapy includes lifting techniques, body mechanics, posture training, fitness and conditioning.
-Prosthetic and orthotic training, massage, mobilization, whirlpool, ultrasound, traction, and electrical stimulation are provided with the goal of achieving maximum physical potential.
+Prosthestic and orthotic training, massage, mobilization, whirlpool, ultrasound, traction and electrical stimulation are provided with the goal of achieving maximum physical potential.

-A staff physiatrist is available to conduct evaluations.
+A staff physiatrist is available four days a week to conduct evaluations.

 Occupational Therapy, or OT, provides therapeutic intervention for students with disabilities.
 OT is used to meet educational goals and to maximize independence in Activities of Daily Living, or ADL.